nplab/ETSI-SCTP-Conformance-Testsuite/sctp-bdc-tests/README.md

 |[sctp-bdc-v-7-8](sctp-bdc-v-7-8.pkt) | Yes         | No        | No         | Unknown        | Unknown      |

 # Notes
-1. FreeBSD responds with an ABORT wheras [RFC4960]( https://tools.ietf.org/html/rfc4960#section-11.3) requires it to be silently discarded.
+1. FreeBSD responds with an ABORT whereas [RFC4960]( https://tools.ietf.org/html/rfc4960#section-11.3) requires it to be silently discarded.
 This is tracked in [issue](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/4).